Materials You'll Need to Apply for a Scholarship

 It will help you to have the following materials on hand when completing your scholarship application.
 Information listed below will be used to help evaluate your application.
 Requirements may differ among undergraduate, graduate school, medical school, theological school, and other scholarships so look closely at the criteria for specific scholarships.

-- FAFSA 2017-2018 Student Aid Report (SAR) [PDF] if you wish to be considered for need-based scholarships.
-File your FAFSA after October 1 with the federal government and upload the resulting document to your scholarship application.
+- FAFSA 2021-2022 Student Aid Report (SAR) if you wish to be considered for need-based scholarships.
+File your FAFSA after October 1 with the federal government and upload the resulting PDF document to your scholarship application.
+To get a PDF of your SAR, login to the FAFSA website and select "View or Print your Student Aid Report" from the “My FAFSA” page.
+When you send your SAR to print, change the destination from your printer to “Save as PDF” and save the file to your computer.
 If you are applying for theological scholarships you may submit your most recent federal tax return instead of the SAR if your seminary does not require you to file the FAFSA.

 - School transcripts.
-Please upload copies of your official transcripts in PDF or JPEG format.
+Please upload current copies of your transcripts in PDF or JPEG format.
 Applicants for undergraduate scholarships must submit a high school transcript unless you completed high school more than five years ago.
+High school transcripts should include senior year classes/grades.
 Current college students and graduate school applicants must upload transcripts of all previous and current college and post-graduate work.
-Your name, GPA, major(s) and/or degree earned must be visible on the transcript.
+Your name, all coursework, grades, GPA, major(s) and/or degree earned must be visible on the transcript.
+If you are uploading an electronic transcript from National Student Clearinghouse or another service, make sure the file you provide IS NOT locked or have time-limited access restrictions.

 - Test Score Report.
-Applicants for undergraduate scholarships must upload SAT and/or ACT scores reports showing your highest scores unless you completed high school more than five years ago.
+(If available) Applicants for undergraduate scholarships should upload SAT and/or ACT scores reports showing your highest scores unless you completed high school more than five years ago.
 If your chosen scores appear on your school transcript, you can choose not to upload a separate report.
+If you were not able to take a test, select "Have not taken either SAT or ACT" from the drop-down box when asked which scores you are providing and leave the upload field empty.

 - References.
 Two references are required.
 You can provide names and email addresses of those who will send us letters or you can upload copies of their signed letters of recommendations.
-You may want to consider guidance counselors, teachers, school administrators, employers or others who know you well.
+You may want to consider guidance counselors, teachers, school administrators, or coaches who know you well and can comment on your academic and personal strengths.
+Your references cannot be related to you.
+Note: Some scholarships require recommendations from specific people.
+The Jennifer Mooney Greene Scholarship requires that one letter is from the AVID Coordinator.
+Theological scholarships require that one letter is from a member of the clergy.

 - Personal statement.
-You must upload an essay (in Word or PDF) that addresses both of the following questions: 1)What are your educational and career goals?
-Include why you chose your field of study, career path and/or college?
-2) Describe either a situation that allowed you to display your character in a positive way, a hardship you've overcome, or an incident you wish you had handled differently.
-Please limit your total response to both questions to three double-spaced pages in 12-point font (approx. 900 words).
+You must upload (in Word or PDF) a typed response addressing the following question: Describe either a situation that allowed you to display your character in a positive way, a hardship you've overcome, or an incident you wish you had handled differently.
+Please limit your statement to two double-spaced pages in 12-point font (approx. 600 words).
+Tip: Do not repeat information in your essay that you've provided elsewhere in your application.
+Use this as an opportunity to tell a broader story and enhance the committee's understanding of who you are and why you stand out.

 Click here to enter the scholarship portal, set up your account, and complete your application electronically.
 Please read how to use the scholarship portal.
 And, be sure to follow the directions and provide all required information.